stigok/blog.stigok.com/_posts/2018-05-03-lvm-in-luks-with-encrypted-boot-partition-and-suspend-to-disk.md

 ([Full version of this script](https://gist.github.com/stigok/7c8d3c872fae5573a870ecd86a4c896c) is in a gist.)

     #!/bin/bash
+    # This is /etc/initcpio/install/decryption-keys
     function build {
       for file in /etc/initcpio/keys/*; do
         add_file "$file" "/$(basename $file)" 0400
       done
     }

-Create a keyfile at `/etc/initcpio/keys/encrypted-boot.key` to automatically open the encrypted LVM partition after boot has been decrypted.
+Create keyfiles inside `/etc/initcpio/keys/` to automatically open the encrypted LVM partition after boot has been manually decrypted.
 Optionally source from `/dev/urandom` to avoid the possibility of waiting *forever* for enough entropy.
 You have the opportunity to [know the difference][random urandom] if you don't already do.

-We are creating a keyfiles of `512 * 8` bytes (4096) each
+We are creating keyfiles of `512 * 8` bytes (4096) each

     # mkdir -p /etc/initcpio/keys
     # dd bs=512 count=8 iflag=fullblock if=/dev/random of=/etc/initcpio/keys/encrypted-boot.key
     # dd bs=512 count=8 iflag=fullblock if=/dev/random of=/etc/initcpio/keys/encrypted-lvm.key

-Set proper permissions and make it real hard to do accidentally something to these files
+Set proper permissions and make it real hard to accidentally do something to these files

     # chmod 0000 /etc/initcpio/keys/*